-On a sunny day, the sunshine provides the perfect lighting to highlight the blue walls for those vibrant photographs you probably came here to take.
-No filter necessary.
+A sunny day provides the perfect lighting to highlight the blue walls for those vibrant photographs you probably came here to take.
+No filter is necessary.

 Some streets are bluer than others; some have more decorations, while some have a more local feel – Explore.

 Keep an eye out for the kittens wandering around Chefchaouen (and most other Moroccan cities).
-They provide exciting photograph opportunities, as well.
+They provide exciting photography opportunities, as well.

 Most hotels, or Riads in Morocco, provide breakfast for guests.
 Beware that Moroccans have an affinity for bread and pastries – especially for breakfast.
 If you are gluten-free, speak to the hotel owner about other food options.

-If you enjoy bread, then a Moroccan breakfast will be sure to please.
+If you enjoy bread, then a Moroccan breakfast will please.
 Jam varieties, butter, and honey are all provided.
-You can expect a traditional Moroccan mint tea and coffee for breakfast, too.
+You can also expect a traditional Moroccan mint tea and coffee for breakfast.

-If you’d prefer to breakfast outside of your hotel, stop by Hamsa Cafe which serves crepes, homemade cakes, teas, coffees, and fresh-squeezed juices.
+If you’d prefer to have breakfast outside your hotel, stop by Hamsa Cafe, which serves crepes, homemade cakes, teas, coffees, and fresh-squeezed juices.

-On day 2, you have two option on how you would like to spend your day.
+On day 2, you have two options on how you would like to spend your day.

 Shopping & Sightseeing